joelhalen/droptracker-docs/docs/source/index.rst

-Welcome to the DropTracker docs :)
+Welcome to the DropTracker documentation
 ===================================

 The **DropTracker** is a RuneLite plugin that tracks drops, achievements, collection logs, and personal bests at various different bosses through Old School RuneScape.